vldmrL/invest/README.md

-# Invest.com - developers guide
-A WordPress theme for Invest.com project
+A WordPress theme for the Invest.com project
 ---
 Requirements: PHP 7.1+
 <br>Frameworks: jQuery-3.5.1, Bootstrap-4.6.0